sabir-aspose/words-docs-com/en/java/what-s-new-in-aspose-words-for-java/_index.md

 * For export to Markdown format using the [MarkdownSaveOptions.OfficeMathExportMode](https://reference.aspose.com/words/java/com.aspose.words/markdownsaveoptions/#getOfficeMathExportMode) property. <sup>25.9</sup>
 * For export to TXT format using the [TxtSaveOptions.OfficeMathExportMode](https://reference.aspose.com/words/java/com.aspose.words/txtsaveoptions/#getOfficeMathExportMode) property. <sup>25.10</sup>

+#### Improved Document Conversion Fidelity to Markdown <sup>25.11</sup>

+The fidelity of document conversion to Markdown has been improved by enabling the [export of OfficeMath objects](https://reference.aspose.com/words/java/com.aspose.words/markdownofficemathexportmode/) into LaTeX format, ensuring compatibility with MarkItDown renderers.

 #### Control Floating Shape Tagging When Exporting to PDF <sup>25.10</sup>